farhadabedinzadeh/farhadabedinzadeh.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Passionate about improving lives through biomedical engineering, I chose this field to fulfill my lifelong desire to help others.
+<p style="text-align: justify;">Passionate about improving lives through biomedical engineering, I chose this field to fulfill my lifelong desire to help others.
 As a Senior Biomedical Engineer focusing on programming, I have successfully completed numerous freelance projects over the past three years.
 My expertise lies in data analysis, image processing, and signal processing, complemented by a deep understanding of programming languages such as Python and MATLAB.
 One of my fundamental interests is leveraging programming to develop advanced diagnosis and prediction systems for various diseases.
 I aim to create innovative solutions to enhance patient care and outcomes by harnessing my data analysis and signal processing skills.
 In addition to my technical capabilities, I have a solid technological background and excel in developing computer-aided design systems for biomedical engineering applications.
 By combining signal processing techniques with machine learning algorithms, I have successfully contributed to advancing this field.
 What truly excites me is the realm of Deep Learning.
 Its potential to revolutionize healthcare and improve patient outcomes is immense.
 I am constantly driven to expand my knowledge and expertise in this domain, actively seeking further opportunities to develop my skills.
 I firmly believe consistency is the key to success throughout my journey.
 I have achieved significant milestones in my career by maintaining a steadfast approach and consistently delivering high-quality results.
 To further enrich my knowledge and acquire new experiences, I am now preparing to embark on a challenging and rewarding endeavor by pursuing a Ph.D. in Biomedical Engineering.
-This will enable me to delve deeper into research, contribute to cutting-edge advancements, and make a lasting impact.
+This will enable me to delve deeper into research, contribute to cutting-edge advancements, and make a lasting impact.</p>

 # 📝 Publications